cmakelabs/pysrt3d/readme.md

 You don't need to specify `max_body_diameter` manually, just as [*M3T*](https://github.com/DLR-RM/3DObjectTracking/tree/master/M3T).

 #### 2. Kullback-Leibler divergence based confidence assessment
 If the predicted pose is good (close to the reality), the mean value of each correspondence line will be zero (at the center, without offset).
-We calculate KL divergence for each correspodence line and the optimal one: $\mathcal{N}(0, \sigma_{min}^2)$.
+We calculate KL divergence for each correspondence line and the optimal one: $\mathcal{N}(0, \sigma_{min}^2)$.

 #### 3. Thresholds for initialization and tracking
-We define thresholds for initialization and tracking (you can manually set them), so that you can easily align the object to the virtual one before start tracking.
+We define thresholds for initialization and tracking (you can manually set them), so that you can easily align the object to the virtual one before starting tracking.

-#### 4. Independent multi-model tracing
+#### 4. Independent multi-model tracking
 The confidences are calculated independently.
 You can easily add models and get their information (pose, conf., etc.).